nrfconnect/sdk-nrf/doc/nrf/releases_and_maturity/migration/nRF54H20_migration_2.7/transition_guide_2.4.99-cs3_to_2.7_environment.rst

 * The |NCS| toolchain has been updated.
 * nRF Util is now used by the build system.
 * The Secure Domain Firmware (SDFW) and System Controller Firmware (SCFW) are no longer built from the source during the application build process.
-  They are provided as a firmware bundle (v0.5.0) and provisioned to the nRF54H20 during the bring-up steps.
+  They are provided as a SoC binaries bundle (v0.5.0) and provisioned to the nRF54H20 during the bring-up steps.
-  The nRF54H20 DK must be in lifecycle state ``EMPTY`` to be provisioned with the new firmware bundle.
+  The nRF54H20 DK must be in lifecycle state ``EMPTY`` to be provisioned with the new SoC binaries.
   For additional details, see :ref:`transition_cs3_to_2_7_env_bringup`.
   See the details in the `nRF54H20 DK bring-up`_ section below.
 * To correctly operate the nRF54H20 DK, its lifecycle state must be set to ``RoT`` after the bring-up.